MicrosoftDocs/azure-devops-docs/docs/pipelines/process/phases.md

 ## Slicing

-An agent phase can be used to run a suite of tests in parallel.
+An agent job can be used to run a suite of tests in parallel.
 For example, you can run a large suite of 1000 tests on a single agent.
 Or, you can use two agents and run 500 tests on each one in parallel.
-To leverage slicing, the tasks in the phase should be smart enough to understand the slice they belong to.
+To leverage slicing, the tasks in the job should be smart enough to understand the slice they belong to.
 The Visual Studio Test task is one such task that supports test slicing.
 If you have installed multiple agents, you can specify how the Visual Studio Test task will run in parallel on these agents.

 # [YAML](#tab/yaml)